Updated on April 20th, 2026

 What is the difference between displacement and distance?

-Displacement measures the straight-line change from start to finish, while distance measures the total path traveled.
-If you walk 5 meters forward then 5 meters back, your distance is 10 meters but your displacement is 0 meters.
+Displacement is the straight-line distance between your start and end points, with a direction.
+Distance is the total length of the path you traveled.
+If you walk 3 meters forward and 3 meters back, your distance is 6 meters but your displacement is 0 meters because you ended up where you started.

 Can displacement be negative?

-How do I find displacement in 2D motion?
+How do I find displacement if I don't know time?

 What does the vector diagram show?